olibrook/djappengine/readme.md

 - Sets up static resources
 - Points all other paths to the WSGI app

+### manage.py

+- Uses path-fixing mechanisms in order for tests to run properly

+### environ.py

+- Uses various internal SDK functions to set up the system environment in such a way that things will run in the context of Appengine's service stubs

-### main.py
+### djappengine/wsgi.py

 - Sets the `DJANGO_SETTINGS_MODULE` environment var
 - Routes logging for production
 - Defines the WSGI app

-### manage.py

-- Uses path-fixing mechanisms in order for tests to run properly

-### settings.py
+### djappengine/settings.py

 - Usual Django defaults
 - Sets the `SESSION_ENGINE` to a custom memcache/datastore session backend

-### lib/environ.py
+### djappengine/core

-- Uses various internal SDK functions to set up the system environment in such a way that things will run in the context of Appengine's service stubs
+- A simple example app to get you started

 ### lib/memcache.py